tmalsburg/DogWhistle/thoughts.md

 ==> Die Aufnahme in das deutsche Staatsvolk ist an strenge Bedingungen geknüpft. / Der Erwerb der deutschen Staatsbürgerschaft ist an strenge Bedingungen geknüpft.

 Control materials:

+Also include stims where everybody agrees on racism.

 We need to include a couple of target materials that we can use to exclude participants who are not taking the task seriously.
 E.g., clearly racist statements (exclude participants that do not give high-enough "racist" ratings; clearly green statements (exclude participants that do not give high-enough "green" ratings))